×

 We asked expats in Iasi what banks they use and there advice about banking.
 They advised:

 "The best place to set up a bank account in Laki is at a local financial institution, such as a bank or credit union.
 Generally, opening a bank account in Laki requires you to visit the branch in person and provide various documents such as identification, proof of address, and financial history.
-It is also important to research potential banks and credit unions so that you can find the best fit for you," commented one expat who made the move to Lasi.
+It is also important to research potential banks and credit unions so that you can find the best fit for you," said one expat who made the move to Lasi.

 Will I be able to find a job in Iasi?